Green Revolution and Human Revolution

 A leading proponent of India's ever-green revolution promoting sustainable agriculture, Swaminathan balances the rationality of science with its contribution to the welfare of life and all that sustains it.
 Ikeda, leader of the SGI movement for peace through personal empowerment, brings parallel focus to religion.
 Their thoughts and experiences converge in support of the full and meaningful engagement of people-women and youth as critically as men-in determining solutions to the issues of poverty, climate change, and sustainable peace where they live.
 The two posit an inner, spiritual revolution on a world scale to unleash the spirit of cooperation and invention which all people as much as science share.

 The dialogue is at once wide-ranging and intimate; in all, casting two perspectives from Asia of hope on the challenges of today's globalized society.

-Revolutions: To Green the Environment, To Grow the Human Heart is also available in Japanese, English and Italian.
+Green Revolution and Human Revolution is also available in Japanese, English and Italian.

 The Century of Life and the Century of Women

 The Challenge of the Ever-green Revolution